StuyPulse/team694.github.io/about/mentors/woodieflowers/colon/index.md

 When Mr. Rafael Colón first started mentoring Team 694, it was accidental.
 Our rookie team abruptly needed a chaperone for the National Championship, and the robotics trip that was supposed to last three days has now lasted ten years.
-Now, his leadership defines how our team is run, and whether he’s motivating us, helping us organize our time, or guiding the more than 100 members of our team, Rafael has left an indelible mark on generations of team members.
+Now, his leadership defines how our team is run, and whether he's motivating us, helping us organize our time, or guiding the more than 100 members of our team, Rafael has left an indelible mark on generations of team members.

 Rafael generously gives his time all year long.
-Our team is able to work in our school’s lab until ten at night after school, on weekends, and throughout school vacations only because he is willing to be with us.
+Our team is able to work in our school's lab until ten at night after school, on weekends, and throughout school vacations only because he is willing to be with us.
 Rafael is so completely dedicated that three years ago, when he sustained a life-threatening injury in our lab, he not only called us every day to see how